This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate, I earn from qualifying purchases.

 Pin bear body right sides together and sew at trace line.
 Leave an opening on the side (Red dotted line indicates sew line).
 Clip curves and sharp corners (blue arrows indicate sharp corners).

 Turn bear plush to right side through the opening.
-Stuff bear with Fiber Fill, starting at the corners farthest away from the opening.
+Stuff bear with Fiber Fill, starting at the corners farthest away from the opening (use a chopstick, or That Purple Thang).
 In this case, start by stuffing the ears, then the face, and the arms, all the way down to the legs.

 Close the side opening with a blind stitch (ladder stitch) and you are finished!